 3. Yogurt And Honey Hair Mask

-Combine all ingredients, and apply to hair starting at the scalp and ending at the roots.
+Combine all ingredients, applying to hair starting at the scalp and ending at the roots.
 Completely cover hair with shower cap, waiting 15 minutes before washing.

 4. Coconut Oil Hair Mask Recipe